GauthamAppoos/QRCode-reader/README.md

 # QRCode-reader

-QR code reader with some minor UI issue.
-Trying to fix it on the go...
+This project contains a QR code reader that gives the text underneath as output after reading the QRcode.

+All you have to do it upload a QR code and featch back the output contained in the text area.

+You can either close the output or copy the output to the clipboard using the provided buttons.